mudrd8mz/moodle-lang/sr_cr_utf8/README.txt

    for their work on fine-tuning this language pack and translation of help files.

- - Miloš Bajčetić, Institute of Histology and Embriology, School of Medicine, University of Belgrade and his students
+ - Miloš Bajčetić, Institute of Histology and Embryology, School of Medicine, University of Belgrade and his students

    Marija Bokšan